travetto/travetto/module/log/README.md

 Object.defineProperty(exports, 'ᚕtrv', { configurable: true, value: true });
 ```

+## Logging to External Systems
+By default the logging functionality logs messages directly to the console, relying on the `util.inspect` method, as is the standard behavior.
+When building distributed systems, with multiple separate logs, it is useful to rely on structured logging for common consumption.
+The framework supports logging as [JSON](https://www.json.org), which is easily consumable by services like [elasticsearch](https://elastic.co) or [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) if running as a lambda or in a docker container.

+The main caveat that comes with this, is that not all objects can be converted to JSON (specifically circular dependencies, and unsupported types).
+That end, the framework recommends logging with the following format, `message: string` `context: Record<string, Primitive>`.
+Here context can be recursive, but the general idea is to only pass in known data structures that will not break the [JSON](https://www.json.org) production.

 ## Sample Output

 The logging output, as indicated provides context for location of invocation.
 Given the file `test/simple.ts`: